bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 Select the database that will be synchronized with the chosen schema version in the previous step.

-After you have selected a schema and database, Bytebase will show a schema diff between two databases and generate the DDL statements.
+After you have selected a schema and database, Bytebase will show a schema diff between the two databases and generate the DDL statements.
 And you can further edit the generated content.

 ### Step 4 - Preview issue